joeclark-phd/data-engineers-manual/manuscript/chapter04.md

 [^hash]: A hash function, in computer science, is any function that can
     "crunch" an arbitrary key and produce a number within a desired range.
-For example, if there are 1000 blocks where data may be stored on a particular disk, the database may hash a key by interpreting it as a number, dividing by 1000, and taking the remainder as the hash.
-This is guaranteed to be a number between 0 and 999 and could be used as the physical "address" for a piece of data.
-See
+For example, if there are 1000 blocks where data may be stored on a particular disk, the database may hash a key by interpreting it as a binary number, dividing
-    [Wikipedia](https://en.wikipedia.org/wiki/Hash_function) for more on
+    by 1000, and taking the remainder.
+The remainder is guaranteed to be a number between 0 and 999 and could be used as the physical "address" for that piece of data.
+See [Wikipedia](https://en.wikipedia.org/wiki/Hash_function) for more on
     hash functions.